opacity/storage-node/README.md

 docker-compose up -d

 # Run unit test
-docker-compose exec app go test ./...
+docker-compose exec storage-node go test ./...

 # Manage new dependencies
 # If you have installed the project outside of the $GOPATH and your go version is high enough,